 BUYERS GUIDE - 4X4 CAMPERVANS

-This pop-top conversion on the ubiquitous LandCruiser Troop Carrier is the latest brainchild of Stefano Bonetti.
+This pop-top conversion on the ubiquitous LandCruiser Troop Carrier is the brainchild of Stefano Bonetti, who upgraded it for 2021.

 For a while the now-defunct Kea Campers (Australia) offered the Conquerer; a rugged Troopy conversion that is still popular in the used vehicle market.